De Havilland Venom

 The de Havilland DH 112 Venom is a British post-war single-engined jet aircraft developed and manufactured by the de Havilland Aircraft Company.
 Much of its design was derived from the de Havilland Vampire, the firm's first jet-powered combat aircraft; it was initially referred to as the Vampire FB 8 prior to the adoption of the Venom name.

 The Venom was developed during the late 1940s to fulfil Air Ministry Specification F.15/49, under which the aircraft was intended to be operated as an interim solution, lying between the first generation of British jet fighters – straight-wing aircraft powered by centrifugal flow engines such as the Gloster Meteor and the Vampire – and later swept wing, axial flow-engined combat aircraft, such as the Hawker Hunter and de Havilland Sea Vixen.
 In comparison with the Vampire, it had a thinner wing and a more powerful de Havilland Ghost 103 turbojet engine, making the aircraft more suitable for high altitude flight.
 Both the Royal Air Force (RAF) and the Royal Navy took interest in the type; in order to suit the needs of the latter, a specialised derivative, the Sea Venom, was produced; it was a navalised model of the aircraft that was suitable for carrier operations.
 A dedicated model for aerial reconnaissance was also procured by the Swiss Air Force.
 On 2 September 1949, the first Venom prototype, VV612, performed its maiden flight.

 The Venom entered service with the RAF in 1952, where it was operated as both a single-seat fighter-bomber and two-seat night fighter.
-Despite the type's relatively short service life with the RAF, British Venoms saw active combat on multiple occasions, including the Suez Crisis, the Malayan Emergency, and the Aden Emergency.
-It was withdrawn from frontline operations by the service in 1962 following the introduction of more capable aircraft.
+Despite the type's relatively short service life with the RAF, British Venoms flew on operations on several occasions, including the Suez Crisis, the Malayan Emergency, and the Aden Emergency.
+It was withdrawn from front line operations by the service in 1962 following the introduction of more capable aircraft.
 The Venom had also proved to be popular on the export market, having been sold in substantial numbers to Iraq, New Zealand, Sweden, Switzerland and Venezuela.
 The Swiss Air Force was the final operator to use the type in an active military role, finally retiring their last examples during 1983.
-Large numbers of ex-military Venoms have since been acquired by private entities and several have continued to fly, performing aerial displays at various air shows, while many examples have been preserved in static display conditions in museums and as gate guardians.
+Large numbers of ex-military Venoms have since been acquired by private entities and several have continued to fly, performing displays at various air shows, while many examples have been preserved in static display conditions in museums and as gate guardians.